GED Testing Service has introduced a new exciting possibility: taking the GED® test online at home.

 Not holding the credential means they cannot apply for college if they want to continue their academic education, and most jobs today require applicants to hold a secondary credential as well, so they might run into even more difficulty.
 In the Rebuilding America times, employers can choose from many talented people; having a GED diploma is imperative.

 Now, in practically all states, GED Testing Service offers GED hopefuls the chance to sit for the exam through an online proctored GED test.

 It is a fantastic development for all eligible students looking to earn their GED high school equivalency credentials!

-In the meantime, students should use their time to get even better prepared for the GED test with our free online video lessons and practice tests.
+Many prep sites are still closed, but in the meantime, students should use their time to get even better prepared for the GED test with our free online video lessons and practice tests.